ItsLeMax/Replay-Restarter-For-OBS/README.md

 ## Setup

-1. Download the lua file by clicking on `OBS-Buffer-Clear.lua` and heading to the download symbol next to `Raw`
+1. Download the lua file by clicking on `OBS-Buffer-Clear.lua` and the download symbol next to `Raw`
 ![1 0 0-file](https://github.com/user-attachments/assets/26a80734-4de7-478e-8735-6aa2038b2939)\
 ![1 0 0-download](https://github.com/user-attachments/assets/58cdfbe9-d311-4d14-a155-26d06fe2031c)
 2. Move the file to a desired location